mui/material-ui/docs/src/pages/system/basics/basics.md

 There are lots of shorthands available for the CSS properties.
 These are documented in the next pages, for instance, [the spacing](/system/spacing/).
-Here are an example leveraging them:
+Here is an example leveraging them:

 ```jsx
 <Box